BELL & HOWELL/Canon Demi

-Canon made agreements with Bell and Howell to sell several of their cameras
+Canon made agreements with BELL & HOWELL to sell several of their cameras

 in the US.
 The Canon Demi was just one.
-All the features of the Bell and
+All the features of the BELL &

-except that the front name-plate said "BELL AND HOWELL/CANON".
-It had
+except that the front name-plate said "BELL & HOWELL/CANON".
+It

-system (readout on top of camera) that set the shutter speed
+a match-needle system (readout on top of camera) that set the shutter speed

-and aperture at the same time by turning a single ring on the front of the lens.
-At
+and aperture at the same time by turning a single ring on the front of the

-the f-stop could be set independently of the shutter speed.
-The camera
+(1/30) settings, the f-stop could be set independently of the shutter speed.

 Close-focusing to 0.8 m.
 Film speed range of ISO 10 - 400.